 In this blog post, we will go through five golden social media trends in 2020 you should keep up with.

-In the last few years, mega, macro and micro-influencers promoted different products and services, but this year the focus will be on nano-influencers.
+In the last few years, mega, macro, and micro-influencers promoted different products and services, but this year the focus will be on nano-influencers.

 Nano-influencers are not so overwhelmed by sponsor offers.
 It means they can create more personalized content.

 It’s easier to trust influencers who seem to be like your friends.
 Nano-influencers are those with less than 20,000 followers (usually between 1,000 and 5,000 followers).
-They run their profiles more as their archive and album than an influencer account.
+They run their profiles more as their archive and album than as an influencer account.
 Many brands have turned to nano-influencers and this trend will continue until the end of 2020.